 Please note that this is a general guide and individual experiences and results may vary.
 Always consult with your healthcare provider for personalized advice.

-Dr. Nur Afsar combines _doctor_10137_years_ of medical aesthetics expertise with personalized, natural approaches at Quartz Hospital.
+Dr. Nur Afsar combines 7 years of experience of medical aesthetics expertise with personalized, natural approaches at Quartz Hospital.

 Professor Firat specializes in aesthetic surgery and reconstructive techniques, bringing academic rigor to clinical practice at Medical Park Antalya.

-Dr. Uysal specializes in acne treatment with over _doctor_7065_years_ of dermatology experience at Hisar Hospital Intercontinental.
+Dr. Uysal specializes in acne treatment with over 34 years of experience of dermatology experience at Hisar Hospital Intercontinental.

-Dr. Ozcan brings _doctor_8122_years_ of specialized aesthetic experience, including leadership roles at prestigious clinics in Nişantaşı and Bakırköy.
+Dr. Ozcan brings 14 years of experience of specialized aesthetic experience, including leadership roles at prestigious clinics in Nişantaşı and Bakırköy.

 Uses prescription medications to treat acne by reducing inflammation and bacteria.